SrMoffat/pangaea/README.md

 ### Project Context
 This project is a medium fidelity clone of the [Lumin Site's](https://store.luminskin.com/products) product page

+### Staging Environment
+You can interact with the version hosted on Heroku [here](https://pangaea-gitau.herokuapp.com/)

 ### Requirements to Setup
 1. [Node](https://nodejs.org/en/download/) which comes with [NPM](https://www.npmjs.com/package/npm)
 2. If you want to use `Yarn` instead of `NPM`, follow these instructions for respective OS [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)